mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 | `year`          | _Always_      | `number` |                                    |
 | `chargeVoltage` | **Sometimes** | `number` | not present unless car is electric |

-We can state that this property is optional using the `?` operator
+We can state that this property is optional using the `?` operator:

 ```ts twoslash
 function printCar(car: {